Polling stations have closed across Iran, after 15 hours of voting.

 Officials extended voting by several hours Friday to accommodate what they described as a large turnout in the country's presidential election.
 It is unclear when the results will be announced.

-Millions of Iranians voted Friday to choose a successor to President Mahmoud Ahmadinejad.
-Western news agencies reported long lines at some polling stations even as the vote was scheduled to end.
+Millions of Iranians voted to choose a successor to President Mahmoud Ahmadinejad.
+Western news agencies reported long lines at some polling stations.

 Analysts say the high interest in the carefully orchestrated campaign may be due to the candidacy of moderate cleric Hassan Rowhani.
 Iran's former nuclear negotiator picked up the endorsements of leading reformists.
-Former president Ali Akbar Hashemi Rafsanjani, another reformist leader, had also urged his supporters not to boycott the election.
+Former president Ali Akbar Hashemi Rafsanjani, another reformist leader, who was barred from running by Iran's Guardian Council of clerics and jurists, had also urged his supporters not to boycott the election.